freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 1630.1

-Below the `check if input is rented` comment, create a `RENTAL_ID` variable that gets the rental ID of the bike that was input.
+Back in the script, below the `check if input is rented` comment, create a `RENTAL_ID` variable that gets the rental ID of the bike that was input.

 #### HINTS